When you’re choosing a PGCE course, there are two main options to consider: Do you want your training to be led by a university or a school?

 We offer a range of Primary and Secondary University-led PGCEs.
 They are one-year, full-time courses structured in three stages to gradually build the confidence and knowledge you’ll need to become an outstanding teacher.

-You’ll spend the first couple of weeks learning the foundations of teaching on campus at Leeds Trinity.
+You’ll spend the first two weeks learning the foundations of teaching on campus at Leeds Trinity.

 Working closely with our experienced teachers and lecturers, you’ll receive the knowledge and support you’ll need to feel confident and prepared for your first day in a classroom in week three.